soleraeus/42_Matt-Daemon/README.md

 # Matt_daemon
-Matt_daemon is a daemon logging server that allows clients to connect and send messages which will be logged in `/var/log/matt_daemon/matt_daemon.log`.
-The daemon only accepts valid UTF8 strings and it will not log empty strings nor strings containing only withespaces.
-It needs to be run as root.
+Matt_daemon is a daemon logging server that allows up to 3 simultaneous clients to connect and send messages which will be logged in `/var/log/matt_daemon/matt_daemon.log`.
+The daemon only accepts valid UTF8 strings and it will not log empty strings nor strings containing only whitespaces.
+The maximum accepted size for a single string is PIPE_BUF (which at the time of writing corresponds to a 4k memory page on Linux).
+The process needs to be run as root.

 ### Installing